 - Fear of looking incompetent or not on top of the job (lack of self-confidence)

 - Fear of being judged or criticised for work that is not their own

 - Fear to have to admit “He/she doesn’t know”

 - Fear of failure

 When you coach such a person, you may consider the following:

-- The client has to gain the awareness of all the responsibilities he/she has.
-Than he needs to figure out how he can prioritize this list.
-Start delegating the less important and less time relevant topics on it.
-In the beginning this will be very hard.
-After the first positive experiences the coachee will feel more comfortable.
+- The client has to gain awareness of all the responsibilities he/she has.
+Then he needs to figure out how he can prioritize this list.
+Start delegating the less important and less time-relevant topics on it.
+In the beginning, this will be very hard.
+After the first positive experiences, the coachee will feel more comfortable.
 This process will be quite difficult for the client because he/she has to step out of his/her comfort zone.